Example configuration.yaml entry android_ip_webcam: - host: 192.168.1.10

 android_ip_webcam component turns an Android phone into a network camera with multiple viewing options.

-It’s setup as a mjpeg camera and all settings as switches inside of Home Assistant.
+It’s setup as an M-JPEG camera and all settings as switches inside of Home Assistant.
 You can also expose the sensors.
 If you have multiple phones, you can use all options inside a list.

 To set it up, download the IP Webcam app, and add the following information to your